Patent Box: relevant IP profits: elections for small claims treatment: entry criteria

 The QRP of the company does not exceed £1,000,000.

-- The QRP of all the company does not exceed the relevant maximum; and
+- The QRP of the company does not exceed the relevant maximum; and

-Where N is the number of associated companies for which a Patent Box election has effect for the relevant accounting period.
+Where N is the number of 51% group companies for which a Patent Box election has effect for the relevant accounting period.

 The relevant maximum is also proportionately reduced if the accounting period is less than 12 months long.